pynklynn/notific8/README.md

 * IE 10+
 * Edge

 While not tested, this plug-in should work on Opera versions released after the rewrite on the blink rendering engine.
+As the adoption rate of Windows 10 increases, compatibility with Internet Explorer will be reconsidered periodically.

 ### Browser version support